bezumec82/TimeServer/STM/LaOS/readme.txt

 Specifics :
- -  Technically you can't use 'stdlib' calls inside un-privileged threads, cause its functions internally set global variable 'errno' on behalf of an un-privileged caller.
+ -  Technically you can't use 'stdlib' calls inside un-privileged threads, cause its functions internally set global variable 'errno' on behalf of an unprivileged caller.
  -  You can use 'stdlib' and other libraries inside privleged threads.
     STM HAL can(must) be used inside unprivileged threads - look tests.
- -  Cause unprivileged stack is separated, its size evaluated at compile-time, the user should say how many thread he is willing to create in 'LaOSconfig.h'.
+ -  Cause unprivileged stack is separated, its size evaluated at compile-time, the user must say how many threads he is willing to create in 'LaOSconfig.h'.
     More than necessary can be declared, but it is wasteful.